 Educating yourself about real estate law will protect you when you enter the housing market.
 These laws prevent discrimination, protect you from fraud, and ensure fairness.
-Here are four illegal practices your realtor should help you avoid.
+Here are four illegal practices you or your realtor should avoid.

 When you're buying or selling a house, you're probably not thinking about the laws that govern the housing market.
 It's your realtor's job to know them and to make sure everything is above board.
 But not all realtors behave ethically, or you could unknowingly request something illegal.